metablaster/WindowsFirewallRuleset/README.md

 ## Core benefits of this firewall

-1. System administrators would usually evade setting up detailed firewall because detailed firewall configuration is time consuming process, takes a lot of troubleshooting, changes require testing and security auditing and it only gets worse if you want to deploy firewall to hundreds or thousands of remote computers, for example not all computers might have same software or restriction requirements.
+1. Detailed firewall configuration is time consuming process, takes a lot of troubleshooting, changes require testing and security auditing and it only gets worse if you need to deploy firewall to hundreds or thousands of remote computers, for example not all computers might have same software or restriction requirements.

 2. Unlike firewall rules in control panel, these rules are loaded into GPO firewall (Local Group Policy), meaning system settings changes or random programs which install rules as